jetm/dotfiles/README.md

 # Javier's dotfiles and utilities

-My shell configuration files and some utilities.
+My shell configuration files and some useful utilities.
 Recommended use them with zsh, although they work fine with bash.

 ## Content

-A brief description of each configuration file.
+A brief description of each configuration file and utilities.
 For further details, click on each one of them.

 * Configuration files